eight04/idb-storage/README.md

 * 0.2.2

-  - Add: use resource getter in `get`.
+  - Add: use resource getter in `storage.set`.

 * 0.2.1 (Apr 3, 2019)